MagnaCapax/nodeAgent/README.md

 ## Profiling & Telemetry Envelope
 - Every collector records a `profiling.duration_ms` value in its JSON output, allowing the aggregator to track runtime cost.
-- `build_payload.php` summarises collector timings under `meta.profiling.collectors` and records its own build time.
+- `cron/tasks/build_payload.php` summarises collector timings under `meta.profiling.collectors` and records its own build time.
-- `submit_payload.php` encrypts the payload using GPG symmetric encryption with the passphrase `sha256(primaryIPv4|primaryMAC)`.
+- `cron/tasks/submit_payload.php` encrypts the payload using GPG symmetric encryption with the passphrase `sha256(primaryIPv4|primaryMAC)`.
 The submission envelope contains encryption metadata (see `schemas/envelope.schema.json`).
 - When GPG is unavailable the agent sends plaintext, but flags the condition in the envelope metadata while logging a warning.
 - `meta.agent.version` and `meta.agent.build_timestamp` identify the agent revision (pulled from `VERSION` or git metadata) for fleet diagnostics.